Skip to main content

 [ts] Cannot redeclare block-scoped variable 'name'.

-This error is raised when I try to declare a variable called name:
+It fires when you try to declare a variable called name:

 const name = 'John';